-In case of no center selvedge variation in the fabric, marker will consume less fabric.
-And in case of centre selvedge variation fabric, marker will consume more fabric.
+In case of no center selvage variation in the fabric, the marker will consume less fabric.
+And in the case of center selvage variation fabric, the marker will consume more fabric.

-Grain is another important key point for calculating fabric’s consumptions.
-In case of straight grain, less fabric consumptions needed and in case of cross grain and Bias grain, more fabrics consumptions needed.
+The grain is another important key point for calculating fabric’s consumptions.
+In the case of straight grain, fewer fabric consumptions are needed and in the case of cross-grain and Bias grain, more fabric consumptions needed.

-For same style of garments, symmetrical fabric has needed lower fabric consumptions than asymmetrical fabric.
+For the same style of clothing, the symmetrical fabric has needed lower fabric consumptions than asymmetrical fabric.